 Hire a porter on your gorilla trek

-I would advise every traveler who booked a gorilla trekking tour to hire a porter that carries your bag during the hike.
+I highly recommend hiring a porter to carry your bag during the gorilla hike.
 Especially with the previous information on gorilla trekking hours and climate conditions in mind.
 Don’t underestimate gorilla trekking in Bwindi’s rainforest.
 The porters are often local people and students living in the surrounding areas.
 They stay with you during the hike and will help you steady your balance if necessary.

 The costs of hiring a porter are about $15 and they gather at the ranger station near the entrance gates to Bwindi National Park.
 To me a no-brainer as it’s better for your back and a lovely opportunity to support the local community in Bwindi.